objectbox/objectbox-dart/doc/code-generation.md

 ## Testing

-For accomplishing actually automated testing capabilities for `objectbox_model_generator`, various wrapper classes are needed, as the `build` package is only designed to generate output _files_; yet, during testing, it is necessary to dump generated code to string variables, so they can be compared easily by Dart's `test` framework.
+For accomplishing actually automated testing capabilities for `objectbox_generator`, various wrapper classes are needed, as the `build` package is only designed to generate output _files_; yet, during testing, it is necessary to dump generated code to string variables, so they can be compared easily by Dart's `test` framework.

 The entry function for generator testing is the main function of [`generator_test.dart`](/generator/test/generator_test.dart).
 It makes sure that any existing file called `objectbox-model.json` is removed before every test, because we want a fresh start each time.